faizalforeveryx/CodeBasicsChallenge9/README.md

 - **codebasics.pbix**: This file contains the Power BI dashboard described in Challenge 9.
 You can download and view the dashboard using Power BI Desktop or an online Power BI service.

 ### SQL Adhoc Activities
 - **codebasics.sql**: This file contains SQL queries for adhoc activities specified in Challenge 9.

-You can use this SQL script to perform the specified tasks.
+### SQL of Power BI Tasks
+- **ExtraPBixQueries.sql**: This file contains SQL queries for Power BI tasks.

 ## Instructions
 - **Power BI Dashboard**: